lukaszmojek/PackagesOfFuture/PackagesOfFuture.WebUI/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Note for DAWID BŁASZKIEWICZ
-For keeping code consistency across the whole application you will need to run `npm run prettify` after you are done making changes.
+For keeping code consistency across the whole application you will need to run `npm run prettify` after you are done making changes